Cloud Storage

 Note

-This feature is available in Enterprise, AWS, and Team editions only.
+This feature is available in Enterprise and AWS editions only.

-Cloud Storage lets you manage files and work with .sql scripts in Amazon S3
+Cloud storage lets you manage files and work with .sql scripts in Amazon S3 and

-- In the Configuration section, enable the relevant cloud service provider.
+- In the Configuration section, enable the cloud providers you need: Cloud (AWS) or Cloud (Google)

 - Save the changes.